Inspect

 Limitations

-• Inspect is a CLI tool with no web UI, so it's not for non-technical reviewers.
+• Inspect is a CLI tool, so it is not suited for non-technical users.

-• The LLM review feature requires an API key or local server setup, and the default limit is 10 entities per run.
+• The core triage runs locally with no API calls, but the optional LLM review requires an API key or a local server (e.g., Ollama), and by default sends up to 10 entities for review.

-• Large codebases (100k+ entities) may take several seconds for full graph builds, though optimizations have reduced Sentry from 40s to ~4s.
+• Full graph builds on large codebases may take several seconds, though optimizations have reduced Sentry analysis from 40s to ~4s.

 12-month cost